What is life coaching?

 Practical - sometimes it's the practical things that need attention (i.e. how to organise your schedule, recognizing priorities, taking regular breaks etc.)

-In my own personal experience with counselling I found that I benefited from it a lot and it provided me with relief, but oftentimes I left a counselling session wondering: “I talked it all through but what do I do now?”
+Have you ever left a counselling session wondering: “I talked it all through but what do I do now?”

 Coaching in my opinion fills that gap, the “what do I do now” is covered with the action steps, which to me is fiercely empowering.

-Feeling stuck and numb to life
+• Feeling stuck and numb to life (I used to feel happy)

-These are just some examples and as pointed out before anyone can benefit from a coach by their side, the colaborational nature of coaching makes it a warm, open environment, where everyday problems, or bigger issues can be utilized as a catapult for personal growth.
+These are just some examples and as pointed out before anyone can benefit from a coach by their side, the collaboration nature of coaching makes it a warm, open environment, where everyday problems, or bigger issues can be utilized as a catapult for personal growth.

 Much love